 Spectral Methods

-where \(P_n(E)\) are orthogonal polynomials.
-The elegance and power of spectral decompositions lie in the fact that the expansion moments \(f_n\) can be obtained by means of a highly-efficient and stable recursive scheme.
-Chebyshev polynomials of the first kind:
+where \(P_n(x)\) are orthogonal polynomials (basis functions) and \(x\) is the argument, such as the Fermi energy or frequency.
+The elegance and power of spectral decompositions such as Eq. \((1)\) lie in the fact that the expansion moments \(f_n\) can be obtained by means of a highly-efficient and stable recursive scheme.
+Once these moments are determined (to some desired precision), the target function \(f(x)\) can be easily and quickly reconstructed over the desired range of \(x\).

-and \(x \in [−1:1] \equiv L\) are a widely used basis functions to approximate generic (non-periodic) functions defined on finite intervals given their unique convergence properties and relation to the Fourier transform1.
+which are basis functions widely used to approximate generic (non-periodic) functions defined on finite intervals given their unique convergence properties and close relation to the Fourier transform1.
 It is easy to verify that the Chebyshev polynomials of first kind satisfy the orthogonality relations:

-The extension of these concepts to operators (matrices) allows TB calculations to be carried out for extremely large systems bypassing direct diagonalization.
-For example, the Chebyshev expansion of the familiar "spectral operator" \(\delta(E−\hat{H})\) is given by2:
+The extension of these concepts to operators (matrices) allows full quantum-mechanical calculations of lattice models to be carried out for extremely large systems bypassing direct diagonalization.
+For example, the Chebyshev expansion of the familiar spectral operator, \(\delta(E−\hat{H})\), at the heart of many calculations in condensed matter physics is given by2:

 where \(||\hat{H}|| \leq 1\) has been re-scaled to guarantee that its spectrum falls into the spectral interval \(E \in [−1:1]\).
 In the above, the operators \(T_n(\hat{H})\) are defined by the matrix version of the standard Chebyshev recursion relations